michaelcolletti/me/docs/gcp.md

 ### Create GCP Pipelines Like Nutin

 - Your 6 line gcloud command to nirvana build grooviness
+- A full GCP pipeline from scratch using Deployment Manager

 ### Stash Your Admin Work in Functions

 - Cron some toil away in Scheduler and cron objects
+- Use Cloud Run for serverless admin functions

 ### Miniturize Your Work with GCP